sylhare/sylhare.github.io/_posts/2022/2022-02-17-Tips-and-tricks-for-code-reviews.md

 - Start slow, make a unit test first for a tiny bit of it
 - Add more use case as you add features
-- Keep the pipeline green (`npm test` should pass at each commit pushed)
+- Keep the pipeline green, _it should pass at each push_
 - Refactor your code to make it better
 - Think about corner cases
 - Create an e2e test that will validate your implementation